KSP-CKAN/CKAN/Spec.md

 predefined set of 'standard' tags should be considered the most important and used to populate a sortable column in online indices, though it is intended that all included tags will be indexed and searchable.

+Tags have not yet been implemented in the client.
+They can be added to .ckan/.netkan files, but will not be displayed in the client yet.

 ### Relationships